adisaktijrs/adisaktijrs.github.io/source/_posts/Hexo-Minima-Theme-v1-0-Officially-Released.md

 &nbsp;

 ##### Theme Configuration
-You can customize many elements in your Minima blog by change the variable in minima/_config.yml:
+You can customize many elements in your Minima blog by changing some variables in **minima/_config.yml**:
 {% codeblock "/themes/minima/_config.yml" lang:js %}
 #title in header
 title: "Hi Folks."